pallets/quart/docs/how_to_guides/websockets.rst

 Sending and receiving Bytes or String
 -------------------------------------

-The WebSocket protocol llows for either bytes or trings to be sent with a frame marker indicating which.
+The WebSocket protocol allows for either bytes or strings to be sent with a frame marker indicating which.
 The :meth:`~quart.wrappers.request.Websocket.receive` method will return either ``bytes`` or ``str`` depending on what the client sent i.e. if